golfholger/nerd-golf-tracker/README.markdown

 Quotes Language: Englisch

-* Java 11
+* Java 21
-* Gradle 8.1
+* Gradle 8.6

 ## Troubleshooting

-* Umlaut encoding is a problem on different mchines
+* Umlaut encoding is a problem on different machines
 * With Windows git should be configured so that CRLFs is executed in the right way: git config --global core.autocrlf true

 ## Checklist